 A few weeks ago, Gorkana invited Californian PR professionals to a panel discussion with members of The Wall Street Journal’s technology and finance team.
-“Heart on the Street” co-editor Liam Denning, deputy technology editor Scott Austin and technology reporter Rolfe Winkler gathered at the Fairmont Hotel in San Francisco to share their insights on the world of tech journalism.
+“Heart on the Street” co-editor Liam Denning, deputy technology editor Scott Austin and technology reporter Rolfe Winkler gathered at the Fairmont Hotel in San Francisco to share their insights on the world of tech journalism (and this is, of course, quite relevant for the tech PR professionals).

 So you think your pitch has a bigger chance to stand out when it’s timely?
 Think again.
-Winkler takes it one step further and encourages PR pros to try to anticipate news before it happens.
+Winkler takes it one step further and encourages PR firms to try to anticipate news before it happens.
 True, anticipation is often unfeasible, but PR pros can still successfully pitch after the news has happened by offering a different viewpoint from a relevant expert.
-In the end all journalists want to bring more meat to the story.
+In the end all journalists want to bring more meat to the story and media relations can be a huge opportunity.

 2. “We’re in the business of relationships.
 Our currency is information.”